July 1, 2012 – June 30, 2014

 13.02 Informal Settlement

-a) Nothing in this Agreement shall prevent the use of informal means to settle disputes relating to reappointment, tenure, or promotions, such as ad hoc reviews of recommendations and decisions.
+a) Nothing shall prevent the use of informal means to settle disputes relating to reappointment, tenure, or promotions, such as ad hoc reviews of recommendations and decisions.

 b) The use of informal means to settle disputes shall not affect the right of the Association to appeal a decision.